 Mobile has created more ways than ever for marketers to connect with consumers.
-But it can be a challenge to figure out which Moments that Matter provide the best opportunities for your brand.
-Matt Lawson, Google's director of ads marketing, shares some ways to identify Moments that Matter.
+But it can be a challenge to figure out which micro-moments are the best opportunities for your brand.
+Matt Lawson, Google's director of ads marketing, shares some ways to identify moments that matter.

-While Moments that Matter create countless opportunities to meaningfully connect with people, many marketers have one simple question: Which moments are worth going after?
+While micro-moments create countless opportunities to meaningfully connect with people, many marketers have one simple question: Which moments are worth going after?

-Identifying the critical Moments that Matter for your brand is an art and a science.
+Identifying the critical micro-moments for your brand is an art and a science.
 It means figuring out why people turn to mobile and when your brand can be most helpful.
 There are a range of methods—both quantitative and qualitative—that can help you focus on the most important moments.
-Here are five ways to find the Moments that Matter your brand can win:
+Here are five ways to find micro-moments your brand can win:

 #1.
 Find the top mobile-centric searches